Derek Lyle

-Derek Lyle (born 13 February 1981) is a Scottish footballer who plays as a striker for Open Goal Broomhill and is also the club's assistant manager.
-Lyle has previously played for Partick Thistle, Queen of the South (two spells), Dundee, Hamilton Academical (two spells), Greenock Morton, Cowdenbeath and Peterhead.
+Derek Lyle (born 13 February 1981) is a Scottish former footballer who played as a striker.
+Lyle played for Partick Thistle, Queen of the South (two spells), Dundee, Hamilton Academical (two spells), Greenock Morton, Cowdenbeath, Peterhead and Broomhill.
 Lyle also had loan spells with East Stirlingshire, Stirling Albion, Dunfermline Athletic and the Doonhamers.
 Lyle's longest time in his career was spent with Queen of the South in Dumfries, where he scored 117 goals in 365 appearances over two spells with the club.

 Career

 Partick Thistle and loan to East Stirlingshire

-Lyle's career started at Partick Thistle at the start of the 1999-2000 season and remained at Firhill for three seasons, where he scored 4 goals in 37 league appearances.
-Lyle was loaned to East Stirlingshire scoring 8 goals in 12 league and cup appearances in the first part of the 2001-02 season.
+Lyle's career started at Partick Thistle at the start of the 1999–2000 season and remained at Firhill for three seasons, where he scored 4 goals in 37 league appearances.
+Lyle was loaned to East Stirlingshire scoring 8 goals in 12 league and cup appearances in the first part of the 2001–02 season.

 Queen of the South (first spell)

-Lyle then joined Queen of the South on loan for the latter part of the 2001-02.
+Lyle then joined Queen of the South on loan for the latter part of the 2001–02.
 Whilst on loan at Palmerston the club lifted the Second Division title.
 Lyle scored 6 goals in 13 league appearances that led him to signing a contract with Queens straight after his loan spell ended.

 Queens won the Scottish Challenge Cup the following season.
-Lyle and John O'Neill scored the goals in a 2-0 win at Broadwood over Brechin City.
+Lyle and John O'Neill scored the goals in a 2–0 win at Broadwood over Brechin City.
 Lyle scored 16 goals in 97 league appearances during this first spell at Palmerston.

-Lyle was loaned to Stirling Albion in the second half of the 2003-04 season.
+Lyle was loaned to Stirling Albion in the second half of the 2003–04 season.
 His 10 goals in 19 league appearances helped Stirling win promotion that season to the Scottish Second Division.
 After being told by Queens manager Ian McCall that he was not going to be the first-choice striker, Lyle left the club in 2006.